westlakedesign/auth_net_receiver/README.md

 ## What is that?

 The Silent Post URL is a feature of Authorize.Net that makes a post to a user-defined URL any time a transaction is made.
+Take note of the following rules:

+- Transactions are sent in real time
+- Each transaction is only ever sent once, regardless of server response
-Transactions are posted in real time and must be accepted by the web server within 2 seconds.
+- A transaction must be accepted within 2 seconds.

+For this reason, Authorize.net recommends that the post action is only used to collect raw data, while parsing and validation is pushed off to a later time.

 This is primarily useful for those using the [Automated Recurring Billing](http://developer.authorize.net/api/arb/) system, or ARB for short.
 Subscriptions created in ARB will make their transactions at the requested schedule, but (at this time) there is no direct API for pulling down those transactions.
 By making use of the Silent Post, you can capture all ARB transactions and use that data to reconcile the state of your user's subscription.